Oleksii-LEVENETS/Django_MDN/README.md

     to write forms to create, update, and delete model instances.
 As part of this demonstration, we'll extend the LocalLibrary website so that librarians can renew books, and create, update, and delete authors using our own forms (rather than using the admin application).
+#10.
+Testing a Django web application.
+    As websites grow they become harder to test manually.
+Not only is there more to test, but, as interactions between components become more complex, a small change in one area can impact other areas, so more changes will be required to ensure everything keeps working and errors are not introduced as more changes are made.
+    One way to mitigate these problems is to write automated tests, which can easily and reliably be run every time you make a change.
+This tutorial shows how to automate unit testing of your website using Django's test framework.